ltny24/Software-Engineering---Group-6/docs/management/Weekly Report/Sprint 1/WeeklyMeetingPA1_3_0606.md

 2. Review the existing application survey report.
 3. Review and finalize the team contract.
 4. Review the weekly reports.
-5. Change the AI feature according to the teaching assistant's advice and feedback.
 5. Identify challenges in project management and team collaboration.
 6. Review the PA2 requirements and discuss preparation for the next project milestone.